-My behaviour could be defined as my actions based on several given different preconditions, such as my environment, my state of mind and health, the time of the day, my recent experiences, etc..
-We all know that, when we wake up and realise it’s a bright and sunny summer’s day, our very first thoughts and emotions are different to when we are confronted with November rain, chilly winds and darkness outside.
-We experience a similar priming when we just learned about the landing of a new big contract and don’t care at all about the lame driver in front of us who misses the green traffic light and forces us to stay a minute longer.
+My behavior could be defined as my actions based on several given different preconditions, such as my environment, my state of mind and health, the time of the day, my recent experiences, etc..
+We all know that, when we wake up and realize it’s a bright and sunny summer’s day, our very first thoughts and emotions are different to when we are confronted with November rain, chilly winds, and darkness outside.
+We experience similar priming when we just learned about the landing of a new big contract and don’t care at all about the lame driver in front of us who misses the green traffic light and forces us to stay a minute longer.
 If we had learned about the loss of a client instead, we would get quite angry at this poor dozy driver.

 In any of these situations, there are change agents.
 Sometimes, these agents come as individual human beings, such as the beggar in front of the Hermès store who reminds us of life’s conflicting nature.
 Sometimes, a situation can serve as a change agent: when things don’t work out as expected and we have to adapt our plans accordingly.
-Mostly, we don’t like changing plans because this includes choosing second-best options; e.g. our favourite restaurant is closed today and we have to search for an alternative.
-Or, a little worse, our flight has been cancelled and due to a lack of alternatives we are forced to stay another night.
+Mostly, we don’t like changing plans because this includes choosing second-best options; e.g. our favorite restaurant is closed today and we have to search for an alternative.
+Or, a little worse, our flight has been canceled and due to a lack of alternatives we are forced to stay another night.

 Situations As Change Agents

 Each new day offers a variety of change agents.
-My experience tells me to take them seriously, to pause for a moment when they appear, and to realise that I have the possibility to decide about the direction of my very next step — ideally in a positive and forward-thinking way.
+My experience tells me to take them seriously, to pause for a moment when they appear, and to realize that I have the possibility to decide about the direction of my very next step — ideally in a positive and forward-thinking way.
 Of course, each of us will have a different opinion of the nature and appearance of change agents: it depends on each individual’s personality what kind of change agents she will regard as such.
-And, there is a fifty-fifty chance whether a change agent’s appearance results in a good behaviour.
+And, there is a fifty-fifty chance whether a change agent’s appearance results in good behavior.